deepankarm/org-jina-examples/my_first_jina_app/chapters/04_understanding.md

     yaml_path: pods/craft.yml
     read_only: true
 ```
-Starts our Pods section, and specifies our first Pod, named `crafter` which is defined in `pod/craft.yaml`.
-This in turn is a YAML file which specifies the Pod's [Executor](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#executors) and other attributes.
+Starts our Pods section, and specifies our first Pod, named `crafter` which is defined in `pod/craft.yml`. `pods/craft.yml` in turn is a YAML file which specifies the Pod's [Executor](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#executors) and other attributes.

 ```yaml
   encoder: